Measles: Complications

-In addition, measles can suppress the immune system for weeks to months, and this can contribute to bacterial superinfections such as otitis media and bacterial pneumonia.
-Two months after recovery there is a 11–73% decrease in the number of antibodies against other bacteria and viruses.
+Complications of measles are relatively common.
+Some are caused directly by the virus, while others are caused by viral suppression of the immune system.
+This phenomenon, known as "immune amnesia", increases the risk of secondary bacterial infections; two months after recovery there is an 11–73% decrease in the number of antibodies against other bacteria and viruses.
+Population studies from prior to the introduction of the measles vaccine suggest that immune amnesia typically lasts 2–3 years.
+Primate studies suggest that immune amnesia in measles is effected by replacement of memory lymphocytes with ones that are specific to measles virus, since they are destroyed after being infected by the virus.
+This creates lasting immunity to measles re-infection, but decreases immunity to other pathogens.
+Complications may be directly related to the virus - e.g. viral pneumonia or viral laryngotracheobronchitis (croup) - or related to the damage measles virus causes to tissues and the immune system.
+The most serious direct complications include acute encephalitis, corneal ulceration (leading to corneal scarring); and subacute sclerosing panencephalitis, a progressive and fatal inflammation of the brain that occurs in about 1 in 600 unvaccinated infants under 15 months.
+Common secondary infections include infectious diarrhea, bacterial pneumonia, and otitis media.

 The death rate in the 1920s was around 30% for measles pneumonia.
 People who are at high risk for complications are infants and children aged less than 5 years; adults aged over 20 years; pregnant women; people with compromised immune systems, such as from leukemia, HIV infection or innate immunodeficiency; and those who are malnourished or have vitamin A deficiency.
 Complications are usually more severe in adults.
 Between 1987 and 2000, the case fatality rate across the United States was three deaths per 1,000 cases attributable to measles, or 0.3%.
 In underdeveloped nations with high rates of malnutrition and poor healthcare, fatality rates have been as high as 28%.
 In immunocompromised persons (e.g., people with AIDS) the fatality rate is approximately 30%.

 Even in previously healthy children, measles can cause serious illness requiring hospitalization.
 One out of every 1,000 measles cases progresses to acute encephalitis, which often results in permanent brain damage.
 One to three out of every 1,000 children who become infected with measles will die from respiratory and neurological complications.